Surgical Treatment of Dizziness

 - Taste disturbance and mouth dryness

-Taste disturbances (dysgeusia) and mouth dryness (xerostomia - zeer-o-STOE-me-uh) not uncommon for a few weeks after surgery.
-In some cases this disturbance lasts longer or is permanent.
+Taste disturbances (dysgeusia) and mouth dryness (xerostomia - zeer-o-STOE-me-uh) are not uncommon for a few weeks after surgery.
+In some cases, this disturbance lasts longer or is permanent.

 - Weakness of the face muscles